 You need to purchase raw, organic apple cider vinegar so you know that the ‘mother’ is still intact, which is the good bacteria the vinegar grows on.
 (This is the cloudy appearance you see in the bottom of the jar.)
 A good brand is Bragg’s, though some others are available too.
 Be sure it’s also non-GMO and organic, whatever you do, to avoid pesticides and harmful chemicals that only feed bad bacteria.

 Since apple cider vinegar is a prebiotic (which feeds the good bacteria), you need to be sure you’re taking in plenty of good bacteria so they can thrive.
 You can eat fermented foods that are helpful, such as sauerkraut, raw kimchi, and miso.
 You’ll want to avoid dairy, gluten and most wheat products, and other allergenic foods that can sometimes aggravate yeast overgrowth as well.
 Also, eat plenty of prebiotic-rich foods that can also help your good gut bacteria and take a plant-based probiotic as well.

-Keep in mind that chronic yeast overgrowth can lead to larger health problems later on, so do your best to take care of your body.
+Keep in mind that chronic yeast overgrowth can lead to larger health problems, so do your best to take care of your body.
 Though apple cider vinegar may not cure it completely, it can be used as a helpful tool in fighting candida.
-For professional advice on treating yeast overgrowth, see Body Ecology, a world-wide leading organization known for treating candida, The Candida Diet, and Ricki Heller, a reknowned candida expert with recipes and tips for plant-based eaters.
+For professional advice on treating yeast overgrowth, see Body Ecology, a worldwide leading organization known for treating candida, The Candida Diet, and Ricki Heller, a renowned candida expert with recipes and tips for plant-based eaters.